jasonjgeiger/theplan/career/iteration-1.md

 - Study business plan structure

-# Phase (rated 1-5)
+# Reflect
 ## Last year (2015)
-1. Interview with other agencies for perspective [4.5] *Take-aways*
+1. Interview with other agencies for perspective [4.5]
-  - Influence where I am
-  - Shiny isn't guarantteed better
-  - Focus on understanding process not was delivered
 2. Make more money [4]

-  *Take-aways*
+## Take-aways
+- #1 - Influence where I am
+- #1 - Shiny isn't guarantteed better
+- #1 - Focus on understanding process not was delivered
-  - Stay current on comp
+- #2 - Stay current on comp

+# Future
 ## 4 years at Fisher / This year (2016)
 1. Seattle!!!
 2. New job